erambeau/tenzies-game/README.md

 # Methodology

 I am guided for this project by the Scrimba learning.
 See the first video of the sequence [here](https://scrimba.com/learn/learnreact/tenzies-project-intro-cof0d44bfad1fb88293fdc9d1).
-You may have to create an account, but the course is totally free.
+You may have to create an account, but the course is totally free.\
-There are a design file on Figma, that you can find out [here](https://www.figma.com/file/FqsxRUhAaXM4ezddQK0CdR/Tenzies)
+There are a design file on Figma, that you can find out [here](https://www.figma.com/file/FqsxRUhAaXM4ezddQK0CdR/Tenzies).

-The steps, at the point when I write this ReadMe, are the following :
+The steps are the following :

 ✅ Dice components\
 ✅ Generate array of 10 random numbers\